5 Pitfalls to Avoid When Recruiting Real Estate Agents

 Many recruiters send emails when contacting potential candidates.
 If you’re like most recruiters, you have a templated message that’s ready to send.
 Such emails often include information about joining your brokerage and the potential benefits an agent can receive when they become part of your team.

 So, it’s best to send personalized emails.
-Before you reach out to a candidate, do some research about the prospective agent and find out something specific about them.
+Before you reach out to a candidate, do some research about the prospective agent.
 Then, make sure to include this in your message.

 4. Underutilizing Available Resources